 The Ethics Platform of the Art Movement

-The cornerstone of the Rogue Taxidermy art movement is its first-of-a-kind "no kill, no waste" philosophy.
-Prior to the inception of the genre of rogue taxidermy, never before in history had taxidermy been associated with the humane sourcing of animals – Taxidermy had only been associated with the killing of animals.
-A prerequisite for MART membership was agreeing to adhere to an edict mandating no animals could be killed for the sake of art.
-Members were to obtain their materials only from sources such as roadkill, natural deaths, casualties of the pet trade, destroyed nuisance animals, and discarded livestock and wild game remnants.
+The cornerstone of the Rogue Taxidermy art movement is a "no kill, no waste" philosophy.
+Prior to the inception of the genre of rogue taxidermy, never before in history had taxidermy been associated with the humane sourcing of animals; taxidermy had only been associated with the killing of animals.
+A prerequisite for MART membership was agreeing to adhere to a policy that mandated no animals could be killed for the sake of art.
+Members were to obtain their materials only from sources such as roadkill, natural deaths, casualties of the pet trade, destroyed nuisance animals, and discarded livestock or wild game remnants.
 Recycling as many parts of the animal as possible during the art making process was also championed in the group's code of ethics which stated "nothing that was once living should be taken for granted".
 These precepts were woven into the philosophical framework of the group by Brewer, who brought the core principles of her art with her when guidelines for membership to the group were drawn up.
 MART's tenets were actively instilled into members, who in turn spread the doctrine via social media.
-A number of group members went on to teach classes in alternative-taxidermy, and in doing so, passed MART's moral code along to their students.
-Their students then spread these values within their own circles, and so on, and so on.
+A number of MART members went on to teach alternative-taxidermy workshops and passed MART's moral code along to their students.
+Their students, some of whom also became instructors, then cultivated these values within their own circles, and so on, and so on.

-Via the power of the internet, MART's philosophy has spread across the globe in a religion-like fashion gathering fans, practitioners, and preachers.
-The group's ideology became the foundation of an art movement that is continually growing.
-It gathers followers who are not only interested in exploring new and unorthodox art materials, but those who are interested in experiencing animals in a new and intimate way.
-A way that was, up until very recently, taboo in most circles.
-In doing so, the movement has changed the definition of what can be considered an artistic medium and thus has expanded the boundaries of what can be categorized as art.
-More importantly, the genre has generated immeasurable dialogue about how we view death, about the various ways humans express reverence, and about the belief systems of individuals as well as those of groups.
-In doing so, the movement has also served as a lesson in tolerance and the making of space for practices misunderstood by dominant culture.
+Via the power of the internet, MART's philosophy has spread across the globe in religion-like fashion.
+Decades later, the group's no-kill ideology has remained at the core of an artistic movement that continues to grow by leaps and bounds.
+It attracts followers who are not only interested in exploring new and unorthodox art materials, but those who are interested in experiencing animals in a new and intimate way.
+A way that was, up until very recently, considered taboo by many people.
+While doing so, the movement played a pivotal role in elevating taxidermy to a legitimate fine art medium.
+Apart from its ethics, the genre has also generated important conversation about how our society views death, and about the varied ways humans express reverence as a culture and as individuals.

 LIFE IMITATES ART ~